11EJDE11/xna-cncnet-client/Docs/Fonts.md

 3. Is there a "Load Bitmap Font" dialog?
     - Yes.
 This means your TTF/OTF file MUST be preprocessed.
 Select a font size (e.g. 14 px) and click "OK".
 Remember the size you chose.
 Jump to Step 5.
-    - No. Your font file should work fine without preprocessing *under a 100% scaling only*.
-However, considered that users might have a high DPI monitor, the client might displays itself at a different scaling like 200%, and in this case, a non-preprocessed font file may look blurrier than expected.
+    - No. Your font file should work fine without preprocessing.
+However, you might still want to preprocess it if you prefer the pixel-perfect rendering style, but be sure to check the rendering quality in the end.
+Most fonts will look worse after preprocessing, but Arial and Microsoft Sans Serif are exceptions.
+Jump to Step 4 if you want to preprocess it, otherwise use the original TTF/OTF file directly in your `Fonts.ini` without preprocessing.

 The dialog should look like this: